f5devcentral/f5-automation-config-converter/Documentation.md

   -  The application is located in the **/app** directory of the container.

   - The **-v** option maps the current directory to the **/app/data** directory in the container.
 This is used to read input and write output with the container.
 In this example we assume the input UCS file and the output JSON file will be read from and written to the current directory.

+  - The **-p** option maps the tcp port inside container to the local OS port.

 ACC command line options: